oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 Support RPC call on Test Agent side
 -----------------------------------

 Now we are ready to implement server side for our **foobar()** function.
-Implementation of server side of RPC calls can be found under:
+Implementation of server side of RPC calls for the Unix Test Agent can be found in the agents/unix/rpc/tarpc_server.c file.

-* for te_agents_unix - agents/unix/rpc/tarpc_server.c file;

-* for te_agents_win - agents/win32/tarpc_server.c file.

 To define a new RPC function call we should use TARPC_FUNC() macro.